scraptechguy/tvet/docs/CONCEPTS.md

 ### Table of contents

-+ <a href="https://github.com/scraptechguy/twet/blob/main/docs/CONCEPTS.md#loading-ele-node-and-obj">Loading .ele, .node and .obj</a>
++ <a href="https://github.com/scraptechguy/twet/blob/main/docs/CONCEPTS.md#loading-ele-node-face-and-obj">Loading .ele, .node, .face and .obj</a>
 + <a href="https://github.com/scraptechguy/twet/blob/main/docs/CONCEPTS.md#saving-ele-node-and-obj">Saving .ele, .node and .obj</a>
 + <a href="https://github.com/scraptechguy/twet/blob/main/docs/CONCEPTS.md#line-segment-intersection-in-2d">Line segment intersection in 2D</a>

-## Loading .ele, .node and .obj
+## Loading .ele, .node, .face and .obj

-Our goal here is to create a library that can be used to load `.ele`, `.node` and `.obj` files.
+Our goal here is to create a library that can be used to load `.ele`, `.node`, `.face` and `.obj` files.

 ### .ele